Characters: The Wheel Of Time Taveren

 - Idiot Ball: Very often, though he's not alone in this.
 He seems to have become a Dumbass No More with his moment on Dragonmount, however.

-- It's Not You, It's My Enemies: Does this to two of his love interests, but can't bear to do it to the third.
+- It's Not You, It's My Enemies: Does this to two of his love interests (it only works temporarily, and even then only because they both have other things going on), but can't bear to do it to the third.
 This is also the reason he never drops by to visit his village or his father.

 - It Sucks to Be the Chosen One: This could easily be the name of the series, the theme is so prominent.